Jean-Claude Nicolas Forestier: Works

-Forestier developed an arboretum at Vincennes and the gardens of the Champ-de-Mars below the Eiffel Tower.
+Forestier worked as a civil servant for the City of Paris from 1887-1927.
+There, he worked on the Bois de Vincennes (1889), the Bois de Boulogne and the western sector of the Promenades de Paris (1898).
+He also worked on the Avenue de Breteuil (1898) and developed an arboretum at Vincennes and the gardens of the Champ-de-Mars below the Eiffel Tower.
+Forestier also did design projects in the French Protectorate of Morocco.

+Forestier also worked in Spain, setting up gardens in Seville including the Maria Luisa Park (1914) which showcased botanicals, French geometry and Latin and Islamic design and decoration.
+The park also includes an honorary statue of Forestier.
+In Barcelona, Forestier designed the gardens of Montjuic, including Laribel Park, the Miramar gardens, and the Greek Theatre Gardens.
+Elsewhere in Barcelona, he worked on Pedralbes Park (1916).
+Forestier introduced several ornamental plants to Catalonia, such as rosewood.
+Throughout Barcelona, he worked closely with Maria Rubió i Tudurí.
+Forestier also worked in private commissions, such as the Palacio de Liria (1916) in Madrid and the gardens of La Casa del Rey Moro in Ronda.

+In 1923, he also made a plan for the improvement of Buenos Aires and the seaside town of Ostende, Buenos Aires.
 In 1925 he became Inspector of Gardens for the International Exhibition of Decorative Arts and undertook projects in the Americas.
 In 1925, he moved to Havana for five years to collaborate with architects and landscape designers, where he designed the gardens for the El Capitolio and worked on the master plan of the city, aiming to create a harmonic balance between classical forms and the tropical landscape.
 He embraced and connected the city's road networks while accentuating prominent landmarks.
 He had great influence in Havana, although many of his ideas were cut short by the great depression in 1929.

-He also made a plan for the improvement of Buenos Aires and the seaside town of Ostende, Buenos Aires.
-In Spain, he designed the Maria Luisa Park in Seville and the gardens of La Casa del Rey Moro in Ronda.